Molwickpedia

 • 1913 – Atomic model of Bohr

-The atomic theory of Bohr introduced substantial improvements to the Rutherford model by incorporating energy aspects derived from Planck energy and from Einstein's photoelectric effect.
+The atomic theory of Bohr introduced substantial improvements to the Rutherford model by incorporating energy aspects derived from Planck energy and the photoelectric effect.

-• Electrons are situated in stable circular orbits; that is, where orbits do not emit energy and not all are allowed.
+• Electrons are in stable circular orbits; that is, where they do not emit energy and not allowing all orbits.

-• The orbits or electrons that are allowed in the Bohr' atomic model have an angular momentum that is an exact multiple of hbar (Planck constant divided by 2π)
+• The allowed electron orbits in the Bohr atomic model have an angular momentum that is an exact multiple of h-bar –the Planck constant divided by 2π.

-• Electrons emit or absorb a photon by changing atomic orbits in which the energy depends on the difference of energy of the orbits and they do not need to go through intermediate stages.
+• Electrons emit or absorb a photon by changing atomic orbits, the energy of which depends on the difference of energy of the orbits and they do not need to pass through intermediate states.

-• In the Bohr atom, the electron orbits follow the rules of Classic Mechanics but the orbit changes do not.
+• In the Bohr atom, the electron orbits follow the rules of Classical Mechanics but the orbit changes do not.

-Regardless of the enormous success of this model in many aspects, the problem with the Bohr model and all of Quantum Mechanics is that they go on adding assumptions throughout history but without explaining the reasons to justify them, just that they work and better explain reality; which, although is not bad, does not help very much with understanding reality if the reasons are based on misleading physics principles.
+Regardless of the enormous success of this model in many aspects, the problem with the Bohr model, and with the whole of Quantum Mechanics, is that they go on adding assumptions throughout history, but without explaining the reasons to justify them.
+They work and better explain reality; which, although it is not at all bad, does not help very much with the understanding of reality if the reasons themselves base on misleading physics principles.

 They could have tried a plausible explanation for a change.